MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/performance.md

 const perfData = window.performance.timing;
 ```

+The metrics are in milliseconds but you can divide by 1000 to get to seconds.

 #### Total page load time

 ```javascript
 const pageLoadTime = perfData.loadEventEnd - perfData.navigationStart;
 // 4208

 pageLoadTime / 1000;
 // 4.208
 ```